EarthmanT/cloudify-4.0-manager-bootstrap/README.md

-# cloudify-4.0-manager-bootstrap
+# Installing Cloudify 4.0 Manager

 ## Prerequisites

 This README requires that you have installed the Cloudify 4.0 CLI on your workstation.
 See (instructions)[http://docs.getcloudify.org/4.0.0/installation/installation-overview/].

+The following user stories are fully explained:
 * I want to use a pre-baked Cloudify 4.0 manager image.
-[See pre-baked image](#Pre-baked Image).
+[See pre-baked image](#About the pre-baked image option).
-* I need to create the environment (networks, VMs) that I will install Cloudify on [See Management Environment Installation](#Management Environment Installation).
+* I need to create the environment (networks, VMs) that I will install Cloudify on [See management environment installation](#Management environment installation).
 * I have a VM that I want to install Cloudify Manager on.
-[See Bootstrap](#Bootstrap).
+[See bootstrap](#Bootstrap).

-## Pre-baked Image
+* I have a Cloudify 4.0 manager and I want to configure it.
+See [manager configuration](#Manager configuration)
+* I have a blueprint for a previous version of Cloudify and I want to use it with my new Cloudify 4.0 manager.
+[See Bootstrap](#Using pre-4.0 blueprint with a 4.0 manager).

+## About the pre-baked image option

 Cloudify manager is distributed as a pre-baked image in the following image formats and marketplaces: